Subscribe to our mailing list

 The monsoon can be very wet – with regions such as Manipur becoming dangerous due to floods (see below).
 Have an umbrella, rain coat, boots or sandals appropriate for the wet, mosquito repellent and a waterproof backpack.
 Travel with the advice of a tour operator or local guide.

 The two trekking seasons in the Himalayas are spring and autumn/fall.
+The spring is the best time to see flowers in bloom, but there is more chance of rain.
 In autumn/fall there is less precipitation and the air is clearer for views and photography.
 However, in the mountains, weather can change rapidly.
 Be prepared for rain or snow.
 Temperatures will vary depending on the altitude.
 Daytime temperatures will probably range around 10-15°C. At night, it may get as cold as -3°C.

 India can experience extreme weather events that can be hazardous to life and disrupt infrastructure, including buildings, roads and communications.